Join us for the 11th Annual McDonald Centre Conference, 28-29 May 2020.

 A pre-conference public lecture is scheduled for 27 May 2020 at 5.00pm.

 For further details, see the following conference website: https://www.mcdonaldcentreconference.info/

-Jean Améry (Hanns Chaim Mayer) was an Austrian-born essayist, whose reflections on aging outline the cost that age brings to the human body, mind, and spirit.
-He has suggested the elderly come to rest, and are forced, by the depredations of ageing, to make do without—for example, unable to exercise their agency as they once did.
+Jean Améry (Hanns Chaim Mayer) was an Austrian-born essayist, whose reflections on ageing outline the cost that age brings to the human body, mind, and spirit.
+He suggested the elderly come to rest, and are forced, by the depredations of ageing, to make do without—for example, such persons might be unable to exercise their agency as they once did.
 Moreover, he has suggested, their inertia prevents the old from apprehending and accepting new developments and ideas.
 That is to say, the old find themselves in a world they no longer understand and without the capacities to engage with it.
 Despair enters as an unwanted companion.

-The 11th Annual McDonald Centre Conference will seek to gather theologians and philosophers for conversation with medical professionals and health care strategists such that the gravity of old age, including subject experiences of suffering and despair, can be foregrounded.
-Although aging, suffering, and despair offer the thematic contours for the conference, further thinking about essential virtues for overcoming despair and the meaning or practices of hope will also be examined such that health and care might be resourced, and public policies, educative experiences, and professional practices might be re-examined.
+The 11th Annual McDonald Centre Conference will gather both theologians and philosophers for conversation with medical professionals and health care experts, including gerontologists, geriatricians, and palliative care specialists, such that the gravity of old age, including experiences of suffering and despair, can be foregrounded.
+Although ageing, suffering, and despair offer the thematic contours for the conference, further thinking about essential virtues for overcoming despair and the meaning or practices of hope will be considered such that health and care might be resourced, while public policies, educative experiences, and professional practices might be re-examined.